Local laws and customs

 There are severe penalties for all drug offences; this includes amphetamine-type stimulants.
 Trafficking incurs a mandatory death penalty.
 Possession incurs a custodial sentence and possible whipping.

-You could be asked to take a urine test on arrival in Malaysia if you are suspected of having used drugs before your visit.
-If the test is positive, you could be referred for rehabilitation treatment or deported.
+You could be asked to take a urine test on arrival in Malaysia if you’re suspected of having used drugs before your visit.
+Urine tests can also be taken when individuals are detained following raids on bars and nightclubs.
+If the test is positive, you could be detained, charged and/or deported and blacklisted.

 Importing unlicensed firearms and ammunition into Malaysia is prohibited and can carry the death penalty.